 Data integration as a methodology is different, but in the context of data quality, it refers to integrating data about the same entity across different systems.
 For instance, information about a specific product may be found in your US database, but the same product may be sold in different countries too, meaning that records of the same product are spread across different database with respect to region.
 In every region, the product may be sold under a different name, under different branding, and with different patterns used to describe information in database records.

-When building your data warehouse, you’d have to integrate all of these disparate pieces of information across multiple database to form a master view that can be used for reporting.
+When building your data warehouse, you’d have to integrate all of these disparate pieces of information across multiple databases to form a master view that can be used for reporting.
+Use data governance practices to ensure consistent data formats and resolve discrepancies.
 Let’s take a look at an example:

 Original Data | Data After Standardization |